-Master of Software Engineering
+Bachelor of Science Master of Software Engineering

 This is a five-year program that allows exceptional students to complete both a B.S. in Computer Engineering and a Master of Software Engineering degree.
-This program is available at the Daytona Beach campus only.
 The objective of this five-year program, in addition to the objective for the Computer Engineering program, is to produce professional software engineers with advanced knowledge and skill in:

-- Fundamentals of computing (discrete mathematics, programming languages, operating systems, computer architecture, and so on) - Software systems development for realtime embedded applications - Use of personal and team software processes - Understanding the breadth of software engineering's terminology, tools, and techniques - Use of requirements engineering and software architecture and design - Use of modern software development methodologies (for example, object-oriented analysis and design) - Software development in "real" work environments
+- Fundamentals of computing (discrete mathematics, programming languages, operating systems, computer architecture, and so on) - Software systems development for realtime embedded applications - Use of personal and team software processes - Understanding the breadth of software engineering's terminology, tools, and techniques - Use of requirements engineering and software architecture and design - Use of modern software development methodologies (for example, object-oriented analysis and design) - Software development in "real" work environments the graduate credits.